 During a pregnancy the need for Calories and Vitamins increases, but if you are well-informed and if you are careful about what you eat, you'll enjoy these 9 months.

-Food quality is more important than quantity, to your Metabolism Function Optimally, and to preserve your health and beauty.
-Being overweight during a pregnancy causes several complications, but it can be avoided if you follow some basic rules.
+Food quality is more important than quantity, for your Metabolism to Function Optimally, and to preserve your health and beauty.
+Being overweight during pregnancy causes several complications, but it can be avoided if you follow some basic rules.

 Below we have compiled a full list of foods that you should avoid during pregnancy.